hardwario/bc-website/content/doc/tutorials/synology-nas-installation.md

 {{% img-zoom src="synology-bigclown.jpg" %}}
 </div>

+You can have BigClown Gateway running on Raspberry Pi, but if you have any kind of NAS already running 24/7 in your newtwork, why not take advantage of it?
+You will save a tiny bit on electricity bill and also get more durable system.

+# About project

 Synology NAS is a very versatile device.
 You can install many services with a single click of your mouse.
 You can also SSH to the internal Linux OS and change anything you like.
 If you connect {{< shop "USB Dongle" >}} it appears as `/dev/ttyUSB0` so it's easy to use Synology NAS as a BigClown gateway.
 You can install `Python`, BigClown gateway `bcg` and `mosquitto` very easily.
 You can also use **Docker** to run different services separately from the host OS.

 This tutorial is going further and is using the **Virtual Machine Manager** to create completely separate virtual Ubuntu 16.04 server.
 Please see the [list of supported Synology NAS](https://www.synology.com/en-global/dsm/packages/Virtualization).

+All the services will be installed inside the virtual machine.
+The advantage is that this machine can be easily exported and moved to another host.
+Synology is using QEMU emulator, but exported machines can be run also in Virtualbox without any issue.
+Other advantage is that you get more robustness of your data in comparison of Raspberry Pi which is using microSD card.
+Synology can use BTRFS filesystem which is immune to failure of one or many hard drives.

 # Installation